What Kendall Jenner Saw on Golden Bachelor Gerry Turner’s Phone

 The Golden Bachelor star Gerry Turner is revealing exactly what Kendall Jenner saw on his phone on The Kardashians: Theresa Nist’s contact details.

-In a sneak peek at an upcoming episode of the Hulu reality show, Golden Bachelor superfan Kendall, 28, gets a surprise when mom Kris Jenner invites Gerry around for dinner.
+In a sneak peek at an upcoming episode of the Hulu reality show, The Golden Bachelor superfan Kendall, 28, gets a surprise when mom Kris Jenner invites Gerry, 72, around for dinner.
 The clip aired at the end of the May 30 episode.

 Kendall teases seeing something on Golden Bachelor Gerry’s phone! #kardashianshulu #bachelornation pic.twitter.com/Io28diHmL3